-Canon 1D X Mark II versus Fujifilm X-Pro2
+Canon 1D X Mark II vs Fujifilm X-Pro2

 The Canon EOS-1D X Mark II and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 The 1DX Mark II is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (1DX Mark II) and an APS-C (X-Pro2) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1D X Mark II and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably smaller (56 percent) than the Canon 1D X Mark II.
 Moreover, the X-Pro2 is substantially lighter (68 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.